aaronminnick/pizza-order-site/README.md

 We were required to use test driven development.
 To see a list of my TDD specs, please scroll to the end of the readme.

-To check out the project, click [HERE](WIP).
-Or, follow the setup instructions below to launch the page from a local copy on your machine.
+To check out the project, follow the setup instructions below to launch the page from a local copy on your machine.
+(Once the page is working bug-free, I will upload it to github pages.)

 ### Setup Instructions:
 _(Please note, the below instructions are using gitbash on a Windows 10 computer.
 Commands may vary if you are using a different OS or terminal program.)_